stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 Since the Zero flag is not set, we know that bit #1 of the byte at address `$0C01` is set; this is the correct result.

-As mentioned, the Negative and Overflow flags are updated based solely on the state of the byte in memory specified by the operand.
+As I mentioned, the CPU updates the Negative and Overflow flags based only on the state of the byte in memory specified by the operand.
 If you only need to check if bit #7 or bit #6 of a byte in memory is set, you do not need to first load a bitmask into the Accumulator.
-This makes it more efficient to check the state of these particular bits rather than bits #0 to #5 because you can omit an LDA instruction.
+This makes it more efficient to check the state of these particular bits (rather than bits #0 to #5) because you can omit an LDA instruction.
 You also do not overwrite any value already in the Accumulator.
 Thus bit #7 and bit #6 are the best bits to use for any flags in your programs.

 ### Bit shift operations

 A [bit shift](https://en.wikipedia.org/wiki/Bitwise_operation#Bit_shifts) is a type of bitwise operation where the bits of a value are shifted to the left or to the right.
 The 6502 supports two types of bit shift &mdash; shift and rotate &mdash; with a left and a right version for each.

 For both types, the bits of the specified byte are shift by one bit to the left or right.
 The bit that is shifted out of the byte is stored in the Carry flag.
-(The Carry flag is effectively used as a ninth bit for the operation.)
+(The Carry flag is used as a ninth bit for the operation.)
 The different between the two types of bit shift is the handling of the bit that is shifted in.
 For the shift type, the shifted-in bit is always a zero.
 For the rotate type, the shifted-in bit is set to the old value of the Carry flag.

 The following diagram visualises the effect of LSR, the shift right operation:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/lsr-2x.png "The effect of LSR, the shift right operation")

-The following diagram visualises the effect of ROR, the rotate right operation, showing how the shifted-in bit is treated differently compared to LSR:
+The following diagram visualises the effect of ROR, the rotate right operation.
+It shows how the shifted-in bit is treated differently compared to LSR:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/ror-2x.png "The effect of ROR, the rotate right operation")